-There are many different styles to choose from and each has it’s benefits, whether it be material, shape, or price.
+There are three different styles of matrix to choose from, each with its own benefits, whether it be material, shape, or price.

-The 1.75 calculation has been adopted by more than one matrix supplier over the past few years.
+For most materials used in the folding carton industry the 1.75 calculation has been adopted by many suppliers and “tech guys” over the past few years.
 Many companies now use this as their primary calculation for determining matrix sizes.
 This calculation works well for most of the substrates we encounter, including recycled and coated stock.
 By using the 1.75 you keep the channel tight and force the substrate to delaminate.
 Delamination is the internal separation of the paper.
 The more delamination you can create the more air/space you create, which in turn will give you a better crease.
 Matrix contains the delamination into one area forcing the crease to form.

 Corrugated creasing is a perfect example of an instance where a wider score is better.
 There are a few things to remember when creasing corrugated material.
 First, the thickness one should use when determining matrix is the crush thickness.
 Second, whenever possible try to cut from the outside of the sheet.
 I know that this is not always possible, especially with B and C flute, but if one is cutting corrugated with a mounted sheet of any kind this will substantially reduce checking.
 It has been our experience when dealing with E and F flute most times one can use the same set-up as a paperboard job and end up with excellent results.
 One thing that we will often suggest is to keep the channel wide and raise the channel height when with the flute.
 This in effect gives similar results to reduced bead by trapping more of the corrugation into one area and giving the material a more defined score.

 1.75 x board caliper “a” + rule width “b” = channel width “w”

 ShreinerProfile and Pink

 1.75 x board caliper “a” + rule width “b” = “x”

 Divide “x” by .0394 to determine the metric measurement for the channel width “w”.